Morgane Osyssek

 Morgane Osyssek-Reimer (born 15 December 2002) is a French artistic gymnast.
-She was a member of the bronze medal-winning teams at the 2023 World Championships and 2024 European Championships.
+She was a member of the bronze medal-winning teams at the 2023 World Championships and at the 2024, 2025, and 2026 European Championships.
 She represented France at the 2024 Summer Olympics.

 Early life

 Osyssek was born in Colmar, France on 15 December 2002.

 Gymnastics career

 2016

 Osyssek competed at the European Championships where she helped France finish fifth as team in the junior division.
 Individually she placed sixth in the all-around and fifth on vault.

 2022

-In June Osyssek competed at the Mediterranean Games, where the French team took the silver medal behind Italy.
+In June, Osyssek competed at the Mediterranean Games, where the French team took the silver medal behind Italy.
 Individually Osyssek won the silver medal on vault and the bronze medal on floor exercise.
 At the European Championships in Munich, France finished sixth in the team final.
 Additionally Osyssek placed seventh on floor exercise.

-In October Osyssek was named as the alternate for the World Championships team.
-In November she competed at the Arthur Gander Memorial where she placed third behind Alice D'Amato and Lena Bickel.
+In October, Osyssek was named as the alternate for the World Championships team.
+In November, she competed at the Arthur Gander Memorial where she placed third behind Alice D'Amato and Lena Bickel.